hphelion/documentation/bindings.fog.object-storage.md

 ###About using object ACLs### {#UsingObjectACLsModelLayer}

-Object ACLs allow you to share containers and objects with other registered HP Public Cloud users.
+Object ACLs allow you to share containers and objects with other registered HP Helion Public Cloud users.
 The owner of a container or object can grant read, write, read/write access to other users.
 The shared containers and objects can then be accessed based on the permissions granted by the owner.

 ###Using the object ACLs to grant access###